-Apparently, Scorpion Rain was the brainchild of Derik Smith and Amit Bhaumik (best know as the Story Editor for Power Rangers Wild Force), with assistance from Satu Sharp (aka Jovette).
+Scorpion Rain was the brainchild of Smith, Satu Sharp (aka Jovette), and Amit Bhaumik, the latter best know as the future Story Editor of Power Rangers Wild Force.
 Over the years, more fans were brought “into the fold”, including Joe Rovang, Jarod “Static-Pulse” Burton, and Chris “Cmdr Crayfish” Funaro.

 Details on the “Serial”

-Though the exact details changed over the years due to the long period of time without the Deja News archives to go back and check what was already said, here’s what is known:
+Though the exact details changed over the years (due to a prolonged period of time where the the Deja News archives were unavailable to reference what was previously said), here’s what is known:

 - Scorpion Rain was a multi-part serial that was to bridge the gap between the end of Power Rangers Zeo and the beginning of Turbo: A Power Rangers Movie.

-- Aired in Australia and Australia only and featured the use of mostly stock footage, badly done voice overs, and toy zords on strings.
+- It aired in Australia (and only Australia) and featured the heavy use of stock footage, combined with badly done voiceovers and the use of toy zords on strings.

-- It has been said to have consisted of 4 or 5 parts, each being one or two minutes in length.
+- It has been said to have consisted of either 4 or 5 segments, each being one- or two-minutes in length.

-- It contained both a battle pitting Zeo Rangers I and V against Lord Zedd and Goldar, the destruction of the Zeozord fleet (but not the Super Zeozords or Red Battlezord), and the (believed) destruction of Serpentera.
+- It contained a battle pitting Zeo Rangers I and V against Lord Zedd and Goldar, the destruction of the Zeozord fleet and the (believed) destruction of Serpentera.

 - The only known dialogue was the (in)famous line of

-Aww man... that is one ugly zorddelivered by Tommy upon once again seeing Serpentera.
+Aw man, that’s one ugly Zord!delivered by Tommy upon once again seeing Serpentera.

 From: firstname.lastname@example.org (email@example.com)